djhi/my-nutrition/ROADMAP.md

 # Planned features:

 - Internationalization
+- Notifications (persistent, dismissable, etc.): a new client registered, your coach is viewing your planning, etc.

 - Allow nutritionists to comment a client meal
 - Allow nutritionists to comment a client day planning